 Let’s look at behaviours that will help you work from inside (The Self) to the outside (The Environment) of the circle.

-Supportive Leadership Means Building Relationships With the Right People (Self)
+Build Relationships With the Right People to Improve Your Mindset

-Supportive leaders have a strong sense of self-worth and try to remain positive.
-Partly this is because they surround themselves with the right people.
+Supportive leaders need to have a strong sense of self-worth and a willingness to remain positive.
+This can be achieved by surrounding yourself with the right people.

 Who are the right people?
 These are people who can help you by: